QuanjianSong/QuanjianSong.github.io/_pages/about.md

   - /about.html
 ---

-My name is Quanjian Song (宋泉鉴) and I am currently a Ph.D. student at the College of Computer Science and Technology, Zhejiang University, co-supervised by Prof. Jian Wu and Dr. Jintai Chen.
-Before that, I got my B.Sc. degree from the School of Mathematics and Statistics, Central China Normal University,
+My name is Quanjian Song (宋泉鉴) and I am currently a master student at Department of Computer Science and Technology, Xiamen University.
+In addition, I am a member of the [MAC Laboratory](https://mac.xmu.edu.cn/) and studied under Professor Liujuan Cao

 A data-driven personal website
 ======